stanislaw/stanislaw.github.io/content/2020-11-20-how-to-test-command-line-programs-with-python.rst

 they can be also used for testing any kinds of programs, not necessarily the compiler tools.

-This post is not a tutorial about using LIT/FileCheck.
-I will show only few examples of what both tools can do and instead, I will focus on what are the use cases for these tools, and in which situations both tools can be exceptionally useful.
+This post is not a tutorial on how to use LIT/FileCheck.
+Instead, I will provide a few examples of what both tools can do and focus on their use cases and situations where they can be exceptionally useful.

 At the bottom of this post, I provide several helpful links about LIT/FileCheck, some of which point to the practical step-by-step tutorials.